alexarchambault/sbt-notebook/README.md

 * Connection to the server is not encrypted.
 By default, this may not be a problem, as only one session to the server can be opened.
 If one disables this (adding the line `notebookSecure := false` to `build.sbt`) and opens a notebook on another machine, then this may be an issue.

-Copyright (c) 2014 Alexandre Archambault, and others.
+Copyright (c) 2014 Alexandre Archambault.
 See LICENSE file for more details.

 Released under Apache 2.0 license.